Back to Blog

 A Practical Compliance Checklist

 Seven steps you can start today.
+These are baseline good practices we follow ourselves, not a substitute for a formal conformity assessment.
 No law firm on retainer required.

 1. Inventory your AI systems.
 List every tool you run, including third-party SaaS.
 Note what it does, what data it processes, who is affected, and who provides it.
 You cannot assess risk on what you do not know.